HannaKalantar/Elk-Stack-Project/README.md

 ### Elk Configuration

 The main advantage of automating configuration with Ansible is that it allows me the capability to copy a master copy of the playbook and then being able to copy into the container that I want to run it off of.
-This makes it easy to update the file if ever needed and makes the tedious changes more easy.
+This makes it easy to update or change the file if ever needed.

 The playbook implements the following tasks: